ToolJet/ToolJet/docs/docs/getting-started/quickstart-guide.md

 <!-- <div style={{paddingTop:'24px', paddingBottom:'24px'}}> -->

-This Quickstart Guide will show you how to create an employee directory application in minutes using ToolJet.
+This tutorial will show you how to create an employee directory application in minutes using ToolJet.
 This app will let you track and update employee information with a beautiful user interface.
 Here are the step-by-step instructions:

 **[1.
 Create Your First Application](#1-create-your-first-application)**  <br/>
 **[2.
 Create Employee Database](#2-create-employee-database)**  <br/>